Course Information and Student Resources

-MUP students complete a minimum of 16 units of elective courses (typically four, 4-unit courses).
+MUP students complete a minimum of 17 units of elective courses.
 Students are encouraged to take at least three from within a single focus area (see above).
-Electives (upper-division undergraduate or graduate courses) from outside the Urban and Regional Planning Department may be taken, but must first be approved by the Planning Advisor.
+Electives (upper-division,100-level undergraduate, or 200-level graduate courses) from outside the Urban and Regional Planning Department may be taken, but must first be approved by the Graduate Advisor.

 Planning Report (Thesis)

 While working on their capstone Planning Report, MUP students enroll in URBP 298A (3 units) and 298B (3 units) during the last two semesters of study.
 In these classes, students prepare this major research report (our version of a master's thesis), which represents an independent contribution to the field of planning.
 The department maintains an archive of model Planning Reports for student reference.

 The following is a set of suggested scenarios for completing the program as either a full-time or part-time student, entering in Fall or Spring semester, to help MUP students plan their time in the program.
 Detailed information about our courses and the current schedule of classes can be found on the University Catalog.)